sir-george2500/share_prompts/README.md

 ### Current Feature and Implementation

-I implemented the search functionality using Next JS, allowing users to find prompts efficiently.
+- I implemented the search functionality using Next JS, allowing users to find prompts efficiently.
-I also designed a user-friendly interface to encourage prompt sharing and discovery.
+- I also designed a user-friendly interface to encourage prompt sharing and discovery.
+Successfully built the Landing page for the project.

+- Implemented functionality for users to upload their prompts.

+- Integrated Google OAuth for user authentication.

+- Implemented features for users to update and delete their prompts.

+- Allow other user to copy user prompt

+- Build the search bar to help user search  prompts

 ### This is project was design with the Following Technologies

 - Next JS
 - Mongo DB
 - Varcel for Deployment

+# ODM (Object Data Model)
+Mongoose

 Feel free to explore the deployed application at [share prompt](https://share-prompts-lovat.vercel.app/)!